Imanelo/imanelo.github.io/README.md

-# Portfolio - Devesh Verma
+# Portfolio - Imane E l ouadi

 This is the repository for my portfolio website.
 The portfolio showcases my skills, projects, and achievements.
-It serves as a central hub for potential employers, clients, or collaborators to learn more about Devesh Verma's work and get in touch.
+It serves as a central hub for potential employers, clients, or collaborators to learn more about my work and get in touch.

 ## Live Demo

-A live demo of the portfolio website can be accessed [here](https://dev-deveshverma.github.io/portfolio_devesh_verma/).
+A live demo of the portfolio website can be accessed [here](https://imanelo.github.io/).

 ## Technologies Used